Zaydism: Law

-In matters of Islamic jurisprudence, the Zaydis follow Zayd Ibn 'Ali's teachings, which are documented in his book Majmu' Al-Fiqh (مجموع الفِقه).
+In matters of Islamic jurisprudence, the Zaydis follow Zayd ibn Ali's teachings, which are documented in his book Majmu' Al-Fiqh (مجموع الفِقه).
 Zaydi fiqh is similar to the Hanafi school of Sunni Islamic jurisprudence, as well as the Ibadi school.
 Abu Hanifa, the founder of the Hanafi school, was favorable and even donated towards the Zaydi cause.
 Zaydis dismiss religious dissimulation (taqiyya).
 Zaydism does not rely heavily on hadith, but uses those that are consistent with the Qur'an, and is open to hadith.
 Some sources argue that Zaydism is simply a philosophy of political government that justifies the overthrow of unjust rulers and prioritizes those who are Ahl al-Bayt.

 Theology

-Haider states that mainstream Zaydism (Hadawi) is a result of the interaction of two currents, Batrism and Jarudism, their followers brought together during the original revolt of Zayd ibn Ali.
+Haider states that mainstream Zaydism (Hadawi) is a result of the interaction of two currents, Batrism and Jarudism, their followers brought together during the original revolts of Zayd ibn Ali.
 The names, also designated as Batri and Jarudi, do not necessarily represent cohesive groups of people; for example, Batri ideas (proto-Sunni) were dominant among Zaydis in the 8th century, and Jarudism (Shia) took over in the 9th century.
 The following table summarizes the differences between Batri and Jarudi beliefs per Haider: